Search

 Data source: http://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histretSP.html

-Notice that stock returns are usually higher than bond returns, although not always.
-It’s also useful to realize that there are large differences in stock and bond returns from year to year.
+Notice that stock returns are usually higher than bond returns.
+There are large differences in stock and bond returns from year to year.
+During the last 50 years, stocks lost money in only six years, four of which were in the first decade of the new millennium.

 In some years, stocks and bond returns show an inverse relationship; when stocks go up, bonds go down.
 Yet, that’s not always the case.
 In 1995, all asset classes were positive.
 The S&P 500 returned over 37%, while Treasury bills and Treasury bonds returned 5.52% and 23.48%, respectively.